-3. That different ways of teaching are in place, so that your child is fully involved in learning in class.
-This may involve things like using more practical learning.

-4. That specific strategies and reasonable adjustments (which may be suggested by the SENCO) are in place to support your child to learn.
+That different ways of teaching are in place, so that your child is fully involved in learning in class.
+This may involve things like using more practical learning through manipulatives/resources or accessible visuals such as working walls.
+That specific strategies and reasonable adjustments (which may be suggested by the SENCO) are in place to support your child to learn.